-- Place the flour in a microwave-safe bowl.
+- Place 2 ½ oz all-purpose flour in a microwave-safe bowl.
 Microwave the flour for 30 seconds.
 Check the temperature of the flour.
 It should be at least 165°F. If not, microwave for 10 second increments until the temp is reached.
 Sift the flour into a small bowl to remove lumps and set aside to cool to room temperature.

-- Cream the butter with the granulated sugar, brown sugar and salt until light and aerated.
-Add the milk and vanilla and mix until combined.
+- Cream 2 oz unsalted butter, 1 oz granulated sugar, 2 oz brown sugar and ¼ teaspoon table salt until light and aerated.
+Add 2 teaspoons whole milk and 1 teaspoon vanilla extract and mix until combined.
 Add the cooled flour and mix to combine.
 Fold in 1/4 cup of the mini chocolate chips.
 Use a half-teaspoon to scoop the dough into 1/4" balls.
 Set the cookie-dough balls onto a sheet pan and chill while the ice cream is churning.

 Churn the Ice Cream:

 - Churn the brown sugar ice cream according to the directions for your ice cream machine.